Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 - [Bikesales](https://www.bikesales.com.au/)

 ## Where to Stay
-A rule of thumb is housing is more expensive the closer you are to the city.
-A controversial rule of thumb is the best suburbs are on the  South-East side of the bay and generally degrade running counter-clockwise in a circle around the CBD.
+Housing is more expensive the closer you are to the city.
+A controversial rule is the best suburbs are on the South-East side of the bay and generally degrade running counter-clockwise in a circle around the CBD.

 ### Temporary
 Find your feet by living in the CBD and think about moving outwards to save money, more space or a better vibe.